oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

   must be supplied in the model home because application archives are not supported in the [optional WDT model ConfigMap](#optional-wdt-model-configmap).

-There are multiple methods for supplying Model in Image WDT artifacts:
+There are multiple methods for supplying Model in Image WDT models files, WDT variables files, and WDT archive files (collectively known as WDT model files):

   - Use auxiliary images:
     Use [auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}})